imteekay/machine-learning-research/machine-learning.md

 Which model is better?
 It depends on the problem at hand.
 If the relationship between the features and the response is well approximated by a linear model as in, then an approach such as linear regression will likely work well, and will outperform a method such as a regression tree that does not exploit this linear structure.
 If instead there is a highly non-linear and complex relationship between the features and the response as indicated by model, then decision trees may outperform classical approaches.

+- The test cost estimates how well the model generalizes to new data (compared to the training cost)

 ### Model Performance

 - Prefer choosing models that have good cross-validation and test accuracy